mikehall314/stupid-passwords/README.md

 ## I can just reverse the passwords from the SHAs though

 Go crazy.
-The list is on Wikipedia anyway.
+The list is on GitHub anyway.

 ## Doesn't it go out of date

 Sure.
 I'll update it from time-to-time.
-The last update was 15 May 2021.
+The last update was 4 June 2023.

 # License